DePaul University > Academics > Undergraduate > Majors > German

 You’re encouraged to participate in DePaul’s Study Abroad program with two options: a long-term program in Vienna, and a short-term, human rights-oriented program in Berlin.
 Through these experiences you’ll grow linguistically and expand your cultural understanding of German-speaking societies.

-The German program also has its own chapter of the German Honorary Society Delta Phi Alpha and is affiliated with the student-led DePaul Deutsch Club.
+Our German program also has its own chapter of the German Honorary Society Delta Phi Alpha, and is affiliated with the student-led DePaul Deutsch Club.
 Several students have been awarded prestigious grants and scholarships, including multiple Fulbright grants and Congress-Bundestag Youth Exchange scholarships.

-79 percent of 2017 German graduates were employed, continuing their education or not seeking employment after graduation.
+of Modern Languages graduates were employed, continuing their education or not seeking employment after graduation.

 Complete the form below to receive more information about this degree program.